allegro/blog/_posts/2022-11-14-onion-architecture.md

 Every domain package has three subpackages: domain, application and infrastructure.
 This method is clear, easy to understand and navigate, and does not require changes to the build tool setup.
 The downside is that, except for the agreed convention, and Code Review process to check them, there is no mechanism preventing you from using a class defined in the application layer in the domain layer, thus breaking the direction of the dependencies.
 One can always use such tools like
-ArchUnit [TODO link] to write tests checking if there are no "prohibited" imports, but in my opinion this is not the best way to go, as this is an extra tool that needs to be maintained.
+[ArchUnit](https://www.archunit.org/) to write tests checking if there are no "prohibited" imports, but in my opinion we can do better by employing build tool modules support.

 ### Build tools to the rescue